RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

     - [ ] run the ARAX pytest suite with the NCATS endpoint plugged in (locally change the URL in `config_dbs.json` and set `force_local = True` in Expand)
     - [ ] if all tests pass, update `config_dbs.json` in `master` to point to the ITRB Plover endpoints (all maturity levels)
     - [ ] roll `master` out to the various endpoints on arax.ncats.io
-    - [ ] turn off our plover endpoint and verify once more that ARAX is still working ok
+    - [ ] turn off the self-hosted plover endpoint for the new version of KG2c and verify once more that ARAX is still working ok